 Always a premium service with an effortless operation.
-The principle is simple, send us directly your items, in return, you can benefit from gift cards according to a predefined scale valid on our site, the Second Love but also in store.
+The principle is simple, send us your items directly, in return, you can benefit from gift cards according to a predefined scale available on our site, the Second Love, but also in store.

-Second Love will also allow you to buy safely articles of new or old collections, all controlled by the quality department and classified in three new: new without label, very good condition and good condition.
+Second Love will also allow you to buy articles of guaranteed quality from either new or old collections, all controlled by the quality department and classified in three categories; new, new without label, very good condition and good condition.
 The sale of your products will be made directly by the Second Love teams and an express delivery within 3 days will be guaranteed for all buyers.

-Second Love is the opportunity to find old favorites, to unearth nuggets but also cult pieces of The Kooples.
+Second Love is the opportunity to find old favourites, to unearth unique items, but also cult pieces of The Kooples.